You must follow these steps before you install VMware Tanzu Operations Manager on Google Cloud Platform (GCP).

 For load balancing, you can use a global HTTP load balancer or an internal, regional load balancer with a private IP address.

 Single project, standalone installations typically use a global HTTP load balancer.
-For more information, see Create HTTP Load Balancer on how to set this up.
+See Create HTTP Load Balancer for how to set this up.

 Shared-VPC installation typically use an internal TCP/UDP load balancer to minimize public IP addresses.
-For more information, see Create Internal Load Balancer on how to set this up.
+See Create Internal Load Balancer for how to set this up.

 Create internal load balancer